Yandex Cloud

 Here, we provide only one setting.

-• security_group_ids: New list of security groups provided as array elements.
+• security_group_ids: New security groups, formatted as an array.

 Warning